Job Market Surges As Employers Add 266,000 Jobs In November

 The much larger services side of the economy, including hospitals and restaurants that cater to local customers, has been more insulated from global headwinds.

-Service sector jobs accounted for the lion's share of the November gains, with 206,000 jobs added.
+Service sector jobs accounted for the lion's share of the November gains with 206,000 jobs added.

-Wage gains accelerated slightly with average wages rising 3.1% over the last 12 months.
+Wage gains accelerated slightly with average wages rising 3.1% over the past 12 months.

 Labor force participation dropped slightly, contributing to the drop in the unemployment rate.